Parsifal-M/codebrewblog/content/blog/opa-eng-plugin/opa-eng-plugin.md

 ## How can OPA help?

 OPA can be used to define authorization policies and then use them in Backstage with the plugin [@parsifal-m/plugin-permission-backend-module-opa-wrapper](https://www.npmjs.com/package/@parsifal-m/plugin-permission-backend-module-opa-wrapper).
-The plugin simply forwards the authorization requests to OPA and OPA responds with an `ALLOW` or `DENY` or `CONDITIONAL` (more on this later).
+The plugin simply forwards the authorization requests to OPA and OPA responds with an `ALLOW` or `DENY` or `CONDITIONAL` (more on this in part 2!).

 This can help simplify the definition of permissions, as the permissions are defined in OPA (in Rego) and not in TypeScript, and you don't need to redeploy the code every time you change the permissions, you just need to update the policies in OPA.